 Another way to reconnect is by responding to someone's Instagram stories, Conroy says.
 If one of their recent posts happens to catch your eye, use it as your "in" to get a convo going.

-"An alien abducted m,e but now I'm back.
+"An alien abducted me but now I'm back.
 How are you?"

-Sulonda Smith, LMFT, CLC, a licensed marriage family therapist and certified life coach, tells Bustle.
-The image of aliens lifting you off the planet — as an explanation for why you haven't texted in a year — is A+.
-"I just saw twisted lime Doritos at the store and it made me think of you!"
+Smith also recommends breaking the ice with a joke.
+The image of aliens lifting you off the planet — as an explanation for why you haven't texted in a year — is A+ and will (hopefully) encourage them to text back.